sunnewehr/map-json/README.md

 ### Default values

-`_default` can be used to return default values when the referenced value is not defined in the source object
+`_default` can be used to return default values when the referenced value is not defined in the source object:

 ```javascript
 MapJson.map(